 A 'dwelling' is essentially a property which is used as private accommodation.

-Council Tax is not an individual contract for services between the person subject to Council Tax and the council.
-It is a tax that pays for services to the council’s area as whole.
-It is levied, collected and placed into a central fund.
-The individuals that live in the council area then benefit from these services.
+Council Tax is not an individual contract for services between the person subject to Council Tax and the council, and pays for services to the council's area as a whole.
+The individuals that pay Council Tax then benefit from these services.

 You can find out more about Council Tax on our web pages and on the Government website Gov.uk.